iovita083/DivaPatch/README.md

 # DivaPatch
-Super simple tool to directly patch diva.exe to load plugins on startup
+Super simple tool to directly patch *Hatsune Miku: Project DIVA Arcade Future Tone* to load plugins on startup, functioning the same as "PD-Loader" but far simpler

+> [!IMPORTANT]
+> This project is only tested on SBZV_7.10, always make backups and use on other versions at your own risk!